nimrossum/research-project/docs/main.typ

 == Third problem: Automation-driven LoCC spikes <automationDrivenSpikes>

 Another case where the LoCC metric falls short is when performing automated actions that affects a vast amount of files and leads to spikes in line changes.
-Examples of this include running formatting scripts or installing packages, which often leads to a lot of line changes in tracked lock files [ref].
+Examples of this include running formatting and linting scripts or automated lock file updates when installing packages, all of which can lead to astronomical amounts of line changes.

 // TODO
 #figure[Figure of git truck showing file with high activity / many automated commits]